-By the late 1990’s, we continued to face a demand for housing and support services from seniors throughout the community.
-Generous grants from the Colton Endowment and the Harry and Jeannette Weinberg Foundation allowed us to construct a third building (our first building to operate independent of HUD).
-The Colton-Weinberg Building opened in 2002 featuring 30 modern, market-rate, one- and two-bedroom apartments catering to low- to moderate-income residents.
+As the years passed, Cedar Lane adapted to meet the changing needs of residents and the community.
+Generous grants from the Colton Endowment and the Harry and Jeannette Weinberg Foundation allowed Cedar Lane to construct a third building.
+The Colton-Weinberg Building opened in 2002 featuring 30 market-rate apartments.

 In 2005, Friends of Cedar Lane was established as a separate 501(c)(3) non-profit organization, to serve as our dedicated fund-raising affiliate.
 Friends of Cedar Lane provides invaluable funding to help cover the cost of programs and services for our low-income residents.
-Friends’ fundraising activities includes soliciting cash and in-kind donations and grants, an annual raffle and other special events.
+Friends’ fundraising activities include soliciting cash and in-kind donations and grants, an annual raffle and other special events.

 In 2012, the organization changed its name to Cedar Lane Senior Living Community.
 Today’s Cedar Lane offers 195 apartments for independent living, a robust service coordination program, engaging activities, hospitality services, receptionist services, on-site maintenance and so much more.